 Adjuvance is building a pipeline of candidate vaccines using our adjuvants.
-We have progressed development of improved acellular pertussis and herpes zoster vaccines that are designed to provide clinically-relevant improvement over current vaccines.
+We have progressed development of improved acellular pertussis and shingles vaccines that are designed to provide clinically-relevant improvement over current vaccines.
 Adjuvance may seek out-licensing partners to continue the development and commercialization of these vaccines.
-Our most advanced vaccine collaboration is for a COVID-19 vaccine.

 Adjuvanted pertussis vaccine

 Commonly known as whooping cough, pertussis is a respiratory illness that spreads from person to person.
 Vaccination against pertussis occurs throughout life and is recommended in many countries for all children and adults.
 Reported annual cases of pertussis in the United States have increased 10-fold between the 1970s and 2010s, revealing the need for more effective vaccines and vaccination.
 Our solution is to combine TQL-1055 with a pertussis vaccine to increase the immune response and vaccine effectiveness.

 The Phase 1, randomized, double-blind, active-controlled, dose-escalation study to assess the safety and immunogenicity of Pertussis Acellular Vaccine Adjuvanted with TQL-1055 (PAVA) enrolled 72 healthy adults 18-50 years of age and evaluated six escalating dose levels of TQL-1055, co-administered with a TdaP vaccine.
 More details on the clinical trial can be found at clinicaltrials.gov under identifier NCT04793620.